Lawrence County Tourism

 Looking for great music on the Music Trail between Nashville and Muscle Shoals?
 Bluegrass, southern gospel, country and rock all thrive in Lawrence County.
 We are the hometown of Grammy winning John Paul White, of the duo "Civil Wars".
 Bluegrass is played year-round and comes alive In the summer with bluegrass festivals.
 We are also the birthplace of southern gospel music.
 The well known song writer, publisher, singer, and teacher James D. Vaughn began the gospel music school in Lawrenceburg, as well as the radio station.
 Visit our James D. Vaughan Museum located on the public square.
 The famous Vaughan Quartet Festival is held annually in summer at the Crockett Theater.

 Lawrence County is very proud to be the home to over 300 old order Amish families in Ethridge.
-Come and enjoy a wagon ride out in 'Amish Country'.
+Come enjoy a wagon ride out in 'Amish Country'.
 You will have ample opportunities to purchase handmade textiles and furniture.
-For a real tasty treat the Amish women have preserves of every kind.
-In the summer they sell a cornucopia of vegetables fresh picked from the garden.
+For a real tasty treat, you can purchase preserves of every kind.
+In the summer the Amish sell a cornucopia of vegetables fresh picked from the garden.

-The Farm is an intentional community (commune) near the town of Summertown, Tennessee, ten miles from Lawrenceburg.
-The commune is based on principles of nonviolence and respect for the Earth.
+The Farm is an intentional community near Summertown.
+The Farm commune is based on principles of nonviolence and respect for the Earth.
 It was founded in 1971 by Stephen Gaskin and 320 San Francisco hippies.
 The Farm is well known amongst members of similar subcultures as well as by many vegetarians.
 The Farm now has approximately 175 residents.
-The Farm has pioneered a wide range of technologies appropriate to low-cost, high satisfaction community living.
 The community offers examples of solar building design, permaculture, mushroom cultivation, vegetarian cuisine and much more.

 Gail Hughes, Director of Tourism for Lawrence County